 In the last 28 years, she has worked as a medical psychologist and for over twenty years has had a strong focus on chronic pain management and rehabilitation.
 In addition to her patient training courses, she has also provided presentations to physicians and medical staff serving chronic pain patients on the benefits of using a multi-disciplinary approach to recovery and rehabilitation.

-Dr. Hughes holds an undergraduate degree in Physics from UCLA where he graduated Summa Cum Laude with a Distinction as First in his Class.
-He attended medical school at USC Keck School of Medicine where he served as Student Body President.
 He completed his Orthopedic Surgery training in Washington D.C. where he was Chief Resident at George Washington University Medical School.
 Dr. Hughes was awarded the top research paper by The Washington D.C.
 Orthopedic Society.
 He received additional fellowship training in Sports Medicine at one of the leading medical centers and teaching institutions in the country, Washington University, in St. Louis, Missouri.
 It was here that he was the Team Physician for The St. Louis Rams (National Football League), The Blues (National Hockey League) and The St. Louis Cardinals (Major League Baseball).

 Dr. Hughes provides his patients with an unparalleled expertise in minimally invasive arthroscopic surgery of the hip, shoulder, knee, ankle, elbow and wrist.
 At the forefront in early-diagnosis and non-operative for effective hip pain treatment, he has helped many patients live pain free without surgery.
 Dr. Hughes has instructed other surgeons on hip replacements, hip arthroscopy and computer assisted surgical techniques.
 Dr. Hughes holds faculty appointments at Mills-Peninsula Hospital in San Mateo and Burlingame, Sequoia Hospital in Redwood City and Campus Surgery Center in Daly City, California.